 As Rangers trade rumors swirl, Artemi Panarin ‘OK with whatever happens’

-It’s not exactly breaking news that the New York Rangers face a major decision about what to do with star forward Artemi Panarin, who’s a pending unrestricted free agent at season’s end.
-The clock is ticking on the Rangers to either sign Panarin to a contract extension, trade him ahead of the March 6 deadline, or keep him with hopes of getting a deal done this coming off-season.
+It’s not exactly breaking news that the New York Rangers faced a major decision about what to do with star forward Artemi Panarin, who’s a pending unrestricted free agent at season’s end.
+The clock was ticking on the Rangers to either sign Panarin to a contract extension, trade him ahead of the March 6 deadline, or keep him with hopes of getting a deal done this coming off-season.

-“He told me he’s OK with whatever happens,” Rangers beat reporter Colin Stepehenson told Forever Blueshirts on the latest RINK RAP podcast.
+“He told me he’s OK with whatever happens,” Stepehenson told Forever Blueshirts on the latest RINK RAP podcast the day before this stunning news was announced.

-That wasn’t always the case.
 Panarin’s shown little outward desire to leave the Rangers.
 But earlier in the season, Panarin reportedly rejected a team-friendly extension offer, and word was that he didn’t plan on handing out any hometown discount to the Rangers.

 “He got off to a slow start and admitted that a couple factors played into that.
 Number one: he was injured in training camp and did not play in a preseason game.
 But he also was worried thinking too much about other things, meaning the contract negotiations,” Stephenson explained.
 “But then he said he got over it.
 He’s past that.